QuestofIranon/grm/README.md

 ## About
 grm is a git repository manager inspired by [ghq](https://github.com/motemen/ghq) and written in Rust.
-It is built using git2 and does not rely on making shell calls to the git cli.
+It is built using [git2](https://github.com/rust-lang/git2-rs) and does not rely on making shell calls to the git cli.

+_Note that it is still a WIP and may not be ready for usage_

 ## Usage
 ```